slqdk/NoteControl/docs/frontend.md

   reachable by URL, but isn't surfaced.
 - Touch resize handles for images/videos in the editor are **not** in scope yet (queue item).
+- **Viewer-role mobile**: the MobileNavBar's Daily Notes anchor is hidden (`POST /daily/today` is editor-only); the FolderPage's bottom "+ Add note or folder" composer is hidden; the MobileNoteProperties slim-section's Delete button is hidden and its editable fields render disabled, matching the desktop properties panel.

 This is desktop-first software.
 Mobile is "doesn't break," not "first-class."